 The rule of threes states that one can live up to 3 minutes without air, 3 hours without shelter, 3 days without water and 3 weeks without food.
 Needless to say that making shelter is of utmost importance whether you’re bugging out through the woods or just wandering around and trying to stay under the radar in a city ruled by gang members.

-Let me tell you about all the different types of shelter you can have with your in your bug-out bag or build for yourself out into the wild.
+Let me tell you about all the different types of shelters you can have or make for yourself out into the wild.

 A bivvi bag is a waterproof jacket that you wear over your sleeping bag to make yourself waterproof.
 Obviously, it really isn’t a shelter to the average Joe but from a survivalist’s perspective, it will do the trick.

-Bivvies are cheaper, smaller and require less space for you to sleep in.
+Bivvies are cheap, small and require less space for you to sleep in.
 The newest ones also have a support to keep it off your face.

 Recommended Bivvy Bag: Snugpak Special Forces Bivvi Bag.